simpledotorg/simple-server/doc/arch/012-simplified-user-permissions.md

 - Counsellor

 We've found this permission based mechanism hard to maintain due to a few reasons:
-- The 'roles' are merely presets of permissions, and modifying the preset for a role also requires a corresponding data migration to update existing user's permissions
+- The _roles_ are basically presets of permissions, and modifying the preset for a role also requires a corresponding data migration to update existing user's permissions
 - We've allowed the possibility of 'custom' roles, where a given user can have a list of permissions that don't conform to any of the defined presets